top of page

 Exercises for conditions that direct a child's affecting learning ability:

-Exercises for conditions that impact affect a child's confidence, social skills, and learning success:
+Exercises for conditions that impact a child's confidence, social skills, and learning success:

 To see other video packages including exercises for infants and senior citizens, visit the main Videos page.
 I also recommend my blog posts on learning difficulties, on starting school, and on dyslexia.